-8.5.5.
+- 8.5.5.
 Testimony by a witness may only be used as evidence where the witness has personal knowledge of the facts that are the subject of the testimony.
 The parties may give testimony.
-Testimony by a witness who is a party has no probative value in this party's favour in respect of the facts that this party must prove, except where the testimony is corroborative evidence that supplements other evidence.
-Where a party who is obligated to testify does not appear in court, or fails to answer a question, or refuses to sign the record of the testimony, the court may draw any adverse inference it considers appropriate.
+Where a party who is obligated to testify does not appear in court, or fails to answer a question, or refuses to sign the record of the testimony, the court may draw any adverse inference it considers appropriate. - 8.5.6.

-8.5.6.
 The court will prepare a record of testimony given by the witnesses.
 Each witness's testimony will be read aloud to this witness, and each witness may make amendments or additions in the record.
 Each witness must sign the record of the witness's own testimony.
 Where a witness refuses to sign, or makes a declaration of incapacity to sign, the refusal or declaration will be noted in the record along with the cause of the incapacity.
-Articles 7.7.2 and 7.7.3 apply.
+Articles 7.7.2 and 7.7.3 apply mutatis mutandis.